-Table D: 2019-20 QR RDP supervision funds
+Table D: 2020-21 QR RDP supervision funds

 - 53. QR RDP supervision funding is allocated only for those UOAs for which mainstream QR is provided.
 It is calculated to reflect Home and EU PGR FTEs, quality, London weighting and the relative costs of the subjects.
 Figures in the table have been rounded for display purposes.
 However, the calculations are done to several decimal places, so there may be some rounding differences within the table.
-A total of £260 million of recurrent grant is being allocated for 2019-20. - 54.
+A total of £260 million of recurrent grant is being allocated for 2020-21. - 54.
 Data that identifies different higher education providers participating in formal collaborative programmes for research training has been used to calculate QR RDP supervision funding since 2017-18.
-A breakdown at UOA level for each collaborative arrangement identified in the 2017-18 HESA student record is now provided.
-Further detail is available in HEFCE Circular letter 34/2016.